- Engaging in self-care activities is an essential practice for safeguarding your physical and mental well-being—particularly in times of stress.

 - Crocheting or other needlework

-Journaling can be a valuable form of self-care for individuals coping with the aftermath of a traumatic event.
+Journaling can be a valuable form of self-care for individuals coping with the aftermath of traumatic events.
 Journaling provides a safe and confidential outlet to express and explore a range of emotions and other challenging feelings.
 The power of journaling lies in its ability to help you gain perspective and process aspects of the event and post-event in a more objective manner.

 Journaling can be a cathartic process, offering a sense of release and providing an opportunity for self-reflection.
 When you transfer your experiences, thoughts, and emotions onto paper, you create distance between yourself and the sometimes overwhelming feelings, making space for reflection and processing.
 You can view your feelings from a different perspective, helping to reduce the intensity of negative thoughts and emotions while fostering greater understanding.